Wando County

+The major military headquarters and trading hub Cheonghaejin, established by General Chang Pogo in 828, was located on Wando Island.

+Champion golfer K.J.
+Choi hails from Wando.

 Districts

 Speciality

 The best Gim is produced in the Wando area.
 Laver farming goes back 200 years, and with 22%, Wando is the biggest production area.
 In 2006, Wando exported about 2.3 million tons of green laver to the United States, Japan, and Taiwan.